Almamu/linux-wallpaperengine/README.md

 1. In Steam, right-click **Wallpaper Engine** → **Manage** → **Browse local files**
 2. Copy the `assets` folder
-3. Paste it into the same folder where the `linux-wallpaperengine` binary is located (build/output if you followed the build instructions)
+3. Paste it into a new folder somewhere in your system

-Another option is to specify the path manually with the `--assets-dir` option, like this:
+4. Run the app with the `--assets-dir` option pointing to the new folder:

 ```bash
 linux-wallpaperengine --assets-dir /path/to/assets
 ```